-Field of View (FOV) represents the ground swath width.
-However, a trade off exists between field of view and spatial resolution.
+A camera’s Field of View (FOV) represents the ground swath width.
+However, a trade off exists between FOV and spatial resolution.
 As you increase one, you decrease the other.

 In airborne applications, variables such as altitude, desired resolution, and flight speed all come into play.
 For advanced machine vision applications, variables include speed and width of the inspection line, frame rates, and resolution.

 Headwall's experienced sales engineers can help you understand the variables and tradeoffs so that the solution we provide is perfectly matched to your application!

 The objective is to optimize height (or altitude), spatial pixel size, and swath width by choosing the best lens for the variables in effect.